AdobeDocs/mobile-services.it-IT/help/ios/configuration/sdk-methods.md

    Consente di passare dati aggiuntivi durante la raccolta delle metriche "lifecycle" sul ciclo di vita.

-   Questo metodo deve essere invocato dal punto di ingresso dell'app.
+   This method must be called from the entry point of your app.
 Where applicable, this may include one or both of the methods `application:didFinishLaunchingWithOptions:` and/or `applicationWillEnterForeground:` in your AppDelegate class.

    >[!IMPORTANT]
    >